25 Packages to distribute code

 There are a few ways that we can distribute code, all with pros and cons.

-.
-These offer much greater effectiveness: the package publisher can provide updates, bugfixes or improvements, and the user can get informed about when updates are available and have them automatically downloaded.
+To respond to the need for updates, dependency management, and distribution, the open source community developed package management systems.
+IN the python world pip is a great example.
+These offer much greater effectiveness than distribution through Github: the package publisher can provide updates, bugfixes or improvements, and the user can be informed about when updates are available and have them automatically downloaded.

 Packages and package management offer a few other important advantages: